 In this way, we can use this hearing as an investigative tool.
 We will hear the arresting officer’s story for the first time, and learn about potential weaknesses in his case against you.
 This, of course, is important in helping us build a stronger defense for your criminal trial.

 Complete a Free Case Evaluation form now

-Protect your future.
-Call a Dallas DWI lawyer today.
+Protect Your Future.
+Call a Dallas DMV Hearing lawyer today

 At the Law Offices of Randall B. Isenberg, our team knows the vital role your driver’s license plays in your ability to attend school, commute to work, and maintain your quality of life.
 We fight to protect your driving privileges, both in the DPS hearing and during a criminal trial, if necessary.
 Call us today at 214-696-9253 to schedule a time to discuss your case with Dallas DWI lawyer Randall B. Isenberg.